Mahatma Gandhi Road (Kochi)

-M. G. Road is seen as the lifestyle district of the city of Kochi.
-On the sides of the road are the largest textile shops, as well as the largest jewellery outlets in the city.
-It was recently ranked one of the busiest and the most expensive in the state of Kerala.

-Alongside of the road, several famous retail stores, hospitals, banks, leading hotels, malls and multiplexes are located.Also Cochin Naval Base civilian workers union office located in this road.The famous Cochin Shipyard and Shenoys Theatre are also located in MG Road.

-M.G.Road along with S.A.Road {another main arterial road} have the metro rail connectivity touching Ernakulam south railway station and Kadavanthra to reach Vytilla Hub,{ biggest transport hub of Kochi & Kerala State} will enhance the road's business potential and rapid passenger movement.
+M. G. Road is considered as the lifestyle district of the city of Kochi.
+Along the road exists several famous retail stores, hospitals, banks, leading hotels, malls and multiplexes.
+Also Cochin Naval Base civilian workers union office located in this road.
+The Cochin Shipyard and Shenoys Theatre are also located in MG Road.
+M.G.Road along with S.A.Road, another main arterial road, have the metro rail connectivity towards Ernakulam Junction railway station and Kadavanthra to reach Vytilla Hub, a major transport hub of Kerala.

 History

 During days of British Raj, the present Kochi city was part of their princely states of British India.
 The oldest arterial road of the city was Chittoor Road built by Kochi Rajas connecting South Railway Station to Chittoor Temple at chittoor.
 This road does not connect to southern side of the city, particularly to Fort Kochi, the British quarter of Kochi.
 The British Resident felt need of another major road that connects to south.
 In the year 1920, Sir Robert Bristow - the Chief Engineer who conceived the new port of Kochi, announced his plans to create a new island from sea between Ernakulam Mainland and Fort Kochi island and transfer the existing port to the new island.
 He visioned the urgent need of new road connecting mainland and new port island for transferring materials and in future cargo requirements.

-in 1923 plans for new road was finalized and work was started with Consort Queen Neythar Amma Parukutty providing land for the same.
+in 1923 plans for new road was finalized and work was started with Consort Queen Parukutty Nethyar Amma providing land for the same.
 The new road was seventy feet in width and hence named as Seventy Feet road and opened to public in 1925.
 The road connected to newly formed port island- Willingdon through a bridge and merged with Chitoor Road near Kacheripady where the Central City offices of Kochi Kingdom were located.

 Since then this road played an important role in the history of modern Kochi which several landmarks located this stretch.
 Today its one of the most important commercial road of the city and one of the most congested roads in the state.